Register for your place online.

 Applicants completing their programme application are asked to identify whether they have been recommended by a delivery partner.
 Please select West Herts Teaching School from the drop down list and then enter our partner allocation code, which is WHTS.

-Registration is now open for the September intake.
+Registration is now open until 20th September 2019.

 When completing the registration form you will need to know your teacher reference number (TRN) and your school URN, size and type.
 If you are unsure of your TRN then you can contact CAPITA on 01325 745000 and they will be able to provide this information.
 The school detail required can be found on the government schools database found here.